Multi-factor authentication is widely deployed across Microsoft 365 tenants. Yet account compromise continues at scale.

 This is not because MFA does not work.
 It is because attackers have largely stopped trying to defeat authentication itself.

 Instead, they operate after authentication.
-Session tokens, OAuth grants, and quiet configuration changes inside mailboxes give attackers everything they need to persist without triggering obvious alerts.
+Session tokens, OAuth grants, and quiet configuration changes give attackers what they need to persist without triggering obvious alerts.
 Over the last 18 months, Microsoft and third-party threat research have shown this pattern repeatedly.
 MFA is being bypassed without being broken.

 This helps explains why organizations with strong password policies and universal MFA enforcement still experience business email compromise and lateral account abuse.

-Business email compromise continues to be one of the most costliest cybercrime categories globally.
+Business email compromise continues to be one of the costliest cybercrime categories globally.

-According to the FBI, BEC accounts for billions in reported losses each year, with most incidents tied to invoice fraud, wire transfer redirection, and vendor impersonation.
+According to the FBI, BEC accounts for billions in reported losses each year.
+Most incidents are tied to invoice fraud, wire transfer redirection, and vendor impersonation.

 The attack sequence is consistent across industries: